jorgegvalencia/mws-restaurant-stage-1/README.md

 ```
 > gulp
 ```
-The server from the [second stage](https://github.com/udacity/mws-restaurant-stage-2) must be running in the __localhost:1337__ address to retrieve the restaurants data.
+The server from the [second stage](https://github.com/udacity/mws-restaurant-stage-3) must be running in the __localhost:1337__ address to retrieve the restaurants data.
 (Follow the instructions for running the server).

+Also, attribute `"photograph": "10"` should be added to the database file for the restaurant with id 10.